-Graduate Program Administration
+MCBB Graduate Program Administration

 The MCBB Program is administered by the MCBB Program Committee.
 The MCBB Program Committee oversees all academic programs and policies.
 The Committee consists of the Director of the MCBB Program and representative faculty from other Departments.
 The Program Committee is responsible for evaluating the programs of continuing students and petitions, curriculum development, determining MCBB faculty membership in the program, and maintaining the overall standards of the graduate program.
-The Admissions Committee is responsible for evaluating applications submitted for admission, accepting students for the Dean's Fellowship and MCBB Teaching Fellowship, and nominating first-year students to the appropriate departments for teaching fellowships, department scholarships, traineeships, and/or research assistantships.
+The Admissions Committee is responsible for evaluating applications submitted for admission and accepting students.

-Students should consult the Program Coordinator for the MCBB Program, located in the Biology Department (Room BRB 101), with any questions or concerns about administration, policies, resources, and/or procedures.
+Students should consult the Graduate Program Specialist for the MCBB Program, located in the Biology Department (Room BRB 101), with any questions or concerns about administration, policies, resources, and/or procedures.
 In all cases, if there are problems or concerns the student should first ask his/her major professor.